7 Best Chest Workout Machines (Best Exercises, Muscle Worked)

 6. As you bring the handles together, concentrate on squeezing your chest muscles and maintaining tension.

-8. Return to the starting position slowly and with control.
+7. Return to the starting position slowly and with control.

-4. Smith Machine
+4. Smith Machine For Chest Workout

-The Smith Machine provides added stability and safety, which makes it an excellent option for those looking to focus solely on muscle engagement without worrying about balancing the weight.
+It provides added stability and safety, making it an excellent option for those looking to focus solely on muscle engagement without worrying about balancing the weight.
+The Smith machine chest press is similar to a barbell bench press, but it provides more stability and control.ย

 Muscle Worked

-• The Smith machine primarily targets the pectoralis major muscle of the chest, along with the triceps and shoulders
+• The Smith machine primarily targets the pectoralis major muscle of the chest, along with the triceps and shoulders.

-Smith Machine Decline Bench Press
+Smith Machine Incline Press

 How Does It Work